NanoMars/mini-pygame-collection/README.md

    ```

 2. **Navigate to the Project Directory:**
-   Change your working directory to the project's folder:
+   Change your working directory to the folder you just cloned:
    ```bash
    cd mini-pygame-collection
    ```